MSUSEL/msusecl-sbom-generation-and-analysis-pipeline/README.md

-This data pipeline contains all the code needed to recreate the analyses and plots contained in our manuscript entitled "TODO: CSR paper title".
+This data pipeline contains all the code needed to recreate the analyses and plots contained in our manuscript entitled "Impacts of Software Bill of Materials (SBOM) Generation on Vulnerability Detection".
 Each of the folders here is intended to be run in sequence.

 All code is written for Python 3.10.12 except for a portion of the data analysis which is written for R v4.2.2.
 Regenerating the results has the following system requirements.
 Trivy version 0.49.0, Syft version 0.102.0, Grype version 0.74.3, CVE-bin-tool version 3.2.1 and Sbomqs 0.0.30 (links found below).
 Additionally the code relies on the Python libraries: argparse, pandas, os, datetime, csv, subprocess, json, shutil, matplotlib, and numpy.